robsonoduarte/learn-arduino/clion-arduino/example/README.md

 If you starting with Arduino and want use the Clion, I recomend that you use this new plugin.

 But if you want clone some project here that use the Arduino Support ( Arduino CMake ), so read this [documentation](https://plugins.jetbrains.com/plugin/11301-arduino-support) before.

+[Here](https://github.com/robsonoduarte/learn-arduino/tree/master/platformio) you can see a simple example of a project using the Platformio.